Crypto Exchanges Are Evolving, Are You?

 Have the best experience

 Once you get past the basics, you’ll find several key features and criteria that differentiate DEXs.
 One criterion is token access: a DEX with more token pairs available and more liquidity per pair will attract more users and generate more swaps.
-The latest generation of DEXs promise to enhance token access by bridging blockchains or aggregating liquidity from different exchanges.
+The latest generation of DEXs promises to enhance token access by bridging blockchains or aggregating liquidity from different exchanges.
 Polkaswap will offer both of these features.
 It’s built with Polkadot technology and integrates multiple blockchain bridges.
 This will allow users to trade ETH and ERC-20 tokens, DOT and KSM, BTC, BSC tokens, and whatever others enter the market in the future.
 Polkaswap will also aggregate liquidity from across both DEXs and CEXs, meaning you won’t have to register with multiple exchanges to find certain token pairs or the best trade price.

 Of course, the technical mechanism by which tokens are swapped matters as well.
 This ties in with the question of price.
 Polkaswap is built on the Substrate framework, which is more flexible and scalable than Ethereum.
 Its parachain-based composability and unique consensus mechanism will enable lower program execution fees, which means you’ll pay less per trade.
 Polkaswap’s Ethereum bridge will allow it to benefit from these features, while also maintaining access to the vast Ethereum ecosystem.